 While cutting, aim to lose no more than 2 lbs a week.
 While more may be lost in the initial stages of cutting, after the first few weeks, dramatic weight loss should be avoided, as this will become catabolic, resulting in loss of muscle mass.

-Weight may be lost by simply reducing calories by around 500kcal a day (depending upon body mass, muscle mass and activity levels).
+Weight may be lost by simply reducing calories by around 500kcal a day, depending upon body mass, muscle mass and activity levels.
 However, this will produce a smaller body overall with the same composition.
-The aim is to reduce body fat levels, while maintaining the lean tissue, i.e. to alter body composition.
+The aim is to reduce body fat levels, while maintaining lean tissue, meaning you are trying to alter body composition.

-Reserve medium to large portions of starchy carbohydrate for pre- and post workout and keep the portion sizes small at the remaining meals.
+Reserve medium to large portions of starchy carbohydrate for pre and post-workout and keep the portion size small at the remaining meals.
 This allows hard workouts to be adequately fuelled while still allowing for relatively lower levels of carbohydrate to be consumed overall.
-Not only does this allow for effective fat loss, it also provides a diet that is easier to stick to than a very low carbohydrate diet.
+Not only does this allow for effective fat loss, but it also provides a diet that is easier to stick to than a very low carbohydrate diet.

 At the same time, incorporate fat burning foods and ensure protein intake remains high, to help maintain muscle mass during the period of calorie restriction.
 Fats should be included in the diet but it is best to focus on healthy fats from sources such as flax and olive oils, avocado, oily fish, nuts and seeds rather than saturated fats in processed foods.

-The response of the body to diet and training will depend on a number of factors, such as body weight and body composition.
+The response of the body to diet and training will depend on several factors, such as body weight and body composition.
 Some of these factors may be genetic and some may depend upon the lifestyle of the individual.
-As a result the cutting diet, its composition, meal timings and portion sizes will be person specific.
-Therefore, the diet shown below can only be treated as a guideline.
+As a result, the cutting diet, its composition, meal timings, and portion sizes will be person-specific.
 It is important to monitor the process of cutting and adjust the intake and training accordingly to ensure optimal weight loss.

 The fat-loss diet plan is a guideline for a non-competing bodybuilder cutting to achieve fat loss with minimal loss of muscle mass.
-Those bodybuilders who are competing may start off in the same way but closer to a competition will require much more sophisticated dietary manipulation.
+Those bodybuilders who are competing may start in the same way but closer to the competition will require much more sophisticated dietary manipulation.
 Regardless, adequate fat cutting exercise should be completed in conjunction with a fat loss diet.

-Some bodybuilders may also use fat burners, such as the ephedrine-caffeine-aspirin (ECA) stack.
+Some may also use fat burners.
 These are by no means essential and the diet and exercise must be spot on before resorting to such supplements.